-Maureen Hackett has worked in the philanthropy sector in various positions for over 30 years.
+Maureen has worked in the philanthropy sector in various positions for over 40 years.
 She has served as Chairman of the Board of several non-profit organizations, as an adviser to many others and as an avid supporter of the community at-large.
 Her experience in governance issues, strategic planning, development, community outreach, and board development has provided her with hands-on knowledge and experience on both a local and national level.

 In addition to mental health awareness and advocacy, the Hackett Family is dedicated to serving the interests that make up the heart of every strong community: family, faith, health, and education.

-After a distinguished, 30-year public service career, Albert Hawkins brings an extensive level of executive experience, knowledge and insight to the policy consulting sector.
-His areas of expertise include health and human services policy, financing and operations and Texas legislative processes and practices.
-He has gained substantive understanding and knowledge across a broad array of state fiscal, regulatory and policy areas, as well.
-Mr. Hawkins is widely acknowledged for his effectiveness in developing strategic solutions, formulating appropriate policy actions and responses and facilitating successful business decisions.
+After a distinguished, 30-year public service career, Albert Hawkins brings an extensive level of executive experience, knowledge, and insight to the policy-consulting sector.
+His areas of expertise include health and human services policy, financing and operations, and Texas legislative processes and practices.
+He has gained substantive understanding and knowledge across a broad array of state fiscal, regulatory, and policy areas as well.
+Mr. Hawkins is widely acknowledged for his effectiveness in developing strategic solutions, formulating appropriate policy actions and responses, and facilitating successful business decisions.

-From 1995 to 2000, Mr. Hawkins was State Budget Director for Texas Governor George W. Bush.
-In this capacity, he served as the Chief advisor to the Governor on state fiscal issues, oversaw the development of the Governor’s state budget, and represented the Governor before the Legislature on budgetary matters.
+From 1995 to 2000, Mr. Hawkins was state budget director for Texas Governor George W. Bush.
+In this capacity, he served as the chief advisor to the governor on state fiscal issues, oversaw the development of the governor’s state budget, and represented the governor before the legislature on budgetary matters.

-From 1978 through 1994, Mr. Hawkins was employed at the Texas Legislative Budget Board where he served as Deputy Director, Assistant Director for Program Evaluation, Senior Program Analyst and Program Analyst.
+From 1978 through 1994, Mr. Hawkins was employed at the Texas Legislative Budget Board where he served as deputy director, assistant director for program evaluation, senior program analyst and program analyst.
 At the Legislative Budget Board, he was responsible for evaluating state agency funding and performance levels and providing staff leadership to members of the House Appropriations Committee.

 Mr. Hawkins earned a bachelor’s degree in government from The University of Texas at Austin in 1975.
 He received a master’s of public affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas in 1978.